By Nolan Vallier, Adriana Cuervo, and Elizabeth Hartman[Printer Friendly] | [Contact us about this collection]

 Series 2: Correspondence is arranged into three sub-series: 1) Administrative Correspondence, 2) Professional Organization and Committee Correspondence, and 3) Personal and Research Correspondence.
 Subseries 1) Administrative Correspondence was arranged alphabetically in 2013.
 Subseries 3) Personal and Research Correspondence was arranged chronologically.

 Series 3: Research is arranged into three sub-series: 1) Writings, Lectures, and Grant Applications, 2) Field Notes, Transcriptions, and Primary Research Materials, and 3) Secondary Sources and Annotations.
 Starting with the 2019 arrangment, Subseries 1 and 2 were arranged chronologically and Subseries 3 was arranged alphabetically by author's last name and chronologically by publication date when necessary.
+The 2021 addition follows the 2019 arrangement, with the addition of two further sub-series: 4) George Herzog Project (1928-1999) and 5) Paul Nettl Papers.
+Sub-series 4 is arranged alphabetically by name, and sub-series 5 is arranged chronologically.

 Date Acquired: 01/13/2006.
 More info below under Accruals.